geoffdaddy/adamem_sdl/README.md

 done by others in the interim led to better understanding of how the SN76489AN chip generates sound, so I used information for those various sources and datasheets to come up with something that loads the sound stream directly.

+I have moved a lot of the original driver code under the Unsupported directory.
+That's not to say that you couldn't use these, but I think at this point the folks that care about say a build for MS-DOS using Gravis Ultrasound is vanishingly small, so I don't want to spend cycles on that.
+Or if someone wanted to use SVGALib for Linux instead of SDL.
+If you do, knock yourself out.

 The SDL driver has been successfully used with Windows 10/11, Linux (Ubuntu 20.04 and greater), and Mac OS.

 The Linux target can be built with 'make sdl' as long as the libsdl2 libraries are installed.